pogudingleb/SIAN/README.md

 # Identifiability

 Maple code for assessing identifiability/observability (local and global) for models defined by systems of ODEs presented.
 Mostly based on the paper [Global Identifiability of Differential Models](https://cs.nyu.edu/~pogudin/global.pdf).
+Supplementary Maple code for the paper is available at https://github.com/pogudingleb/Global_Identifiability
 Tested with Maple 2018, Maple 2017, and Maple 2016.

 ## Usage